akshayjshah/blog/recipes/pizza.md

    center.
 4. Dust a wooden pizza peel (or a piece of parchment paper) with a bit of flour and cornmeal.
 Transfer the stretched round and top quickly.
-Transfer to the hot steel, set the oven to broil at 550F, and bake for 5 minutes.
+Transfer to the hot steel and bake for 6--8 minutes.
 The crust should be browned everywhere, with some lightly charred spots.
 5. Retrieve with a metal pizza peel and cool on a wire rack for a few minutes before slicing.
 After every fourth pizza, let the steel reheat for 10 minutes at 500F.